Oh no, must I use my brain?

 The CryptO'pinion?

 We are now at that point where I write why I loved or hated a game.
 However, I'm doing something different because of Quadralien's enormous learning curve which I initially failed to master many moons ago.
-Sometimes we're quick to judge and I feel I fell into that trap because of Quadralien's massive learning curve.
+Sometimes we're quick to judge and I fell into that trap because of Quadralien's massive learning curve.

-Anyhow, I recently took a week off work with the family to eat, drink and walk the fells of northern England.
-I returned fresh, raring to go, and booted up my ST to give this puzzler another shot and, you know what?
-I actually enjoyed it for the first time in over 30 years.
-In fact, my older brain seemed to cope a lot better too!
+Anyhow, I recently took a week off work with my family to eat, drink, and walk the fells of northern England.
+I returned fresh, raring to go, and booted up my ST to give this puzzler another go.
+And, you know what?
+I enjoyed it for the first time in over 30 years and my older brain coped better too. lol

-Quadralien may offer the usual end-of-world scenario but it also feels very different and with some interesting mechanics.
-Sure, there's a huge learning curve, but I suggest trying your best to master that otherwise you'll do what I almost did and miss out on nothing less than a class Atari ST game.
-Dismiss this cracking puzzler at your peril.
+Quadralien offers the usual end-of-world scenario but feels different and with fascinating mechanics.
+Sure, there's a learning curve, but I suggest trying your best to master that otherwise, you might do what I almost did when initially writing this review!
+I am glad I waited until after my obviously much-needed holiday!

-Quadralien may offer the usual end-of-world scenario but it also feels very different and with some interesting mechanics.
-Sure, there's a huge learning curve, but I suggest trying your best to master that otherwise you'll do what I almost did and miss out on nothing less than a class Atari ST game.
-Dismiss this cracking puzzler at your peril.
+Quadralien offers the usual end-of-world scenario but feels different and with fascinating mechanics.
+Sure, there's a learning curve, but I suggest trying your best to master that otherwise, you might do what I almost did when initially writing this review!
+I am glad I waited until after my obviously much-needed holiday!

-AtariMania has the floppy download and 8BitChip obviously has the hard disk version.
+--> AtariMania has the floppy download and 8BitChip has a great hard disk version.

 I _never_ understood this game as a kid and, honestly, don't have the patience to try again now either.
 Fair play for giving it a bash :)